dbaudisch/did-zorch-cancel-movienight/README.md

 ## Building

-Install GNUCobol (cobc) and GNU Make and run `make` in the game's source directory.
+Install GNUCobol (cobc) and GNU Make and run `make` in the source directory.

 ## License